CAN: Feature Co-Action for Click-Through Rate Prediction: Revisiting Feature Interaction for CTR Prediction

-The most direct implement method is to learn an embedding vector for each combination feature directly, e.g., cartesian product.
 However, there are some serious defects.
 The first one is the parameter explosion issue.
-For instance, two features with size $M$ and $N$ do the cartesian product.
-The parameter space of cartesian product set will expand from $O(N+M)$ to $O(M\times N)$ comparing with the original parameter space, which will bring great burden to the online system.
-In addition, there are no information sharing between two combinations that contains same feature, which also limits the representation ability of cartesian product.
+The parameter space of cartesian product of two features with size $N$ will expand from $O(N \times D)$ to $O(N^2 \times D)$, where D is the dimension of embeddings, which will bring great burden to the online system.
+In addition, as cartesian product regards <A, B> and <A, C> as totally different features, there is no information sharing between combinations, which also limits the representation ability.

-Some works try to use special network structures to model features interaction.
-However, most of these structures interact with each other without any difference between the representations of feature groups\cite{guo2017deepfm, DefferrardBV16CNNSF}.